Galts-Gulch/avarice/docs/running.md

                 pip3 install lxml

+    -   xmpp_logging_handler only for XMPP Notifier
+        -   Using pip3:

+                pip3 install xmpp_logging_handler

 -   Clone development version or grab a release from the [releases](https://github.com/Galts-Gulch/avarice/releases) page.
 -   Edit genconfig.py; find your own successful configuration.
 For full